 This playlist is coming soon and will showcase videos about PWSRs.

-The Advisory Committee will use the Comprehensive River Management Plan written during the Study as a road map following designation, and work toward goals and recommendations included in the Plan with the help of the National Park Service.
+The Management Council will use the Comprehensive River Management Plan written during the Study as a road map following designation, and work toward goals and recommendations included in the Plan with the help of the National Park Service.
 Once formed, members will choose to adopt bylaws specifying how to govern itself including election of officers and decision making.
 Some examples of bylaws from the post-designation can be seen from the Sudbury-Assabet-Concord River Stewardship Council and the Taunton River Stewardship Council.

-The goal of the post-designation Advisory Committee would be to use this Management Plan as a framework to encourage local, state and federal planning to take the Outstandingly Remarkable Values identified in this Management Plan into consideration, and make decisions which protect the resources of designated rivers.
+The goal of the post-designation Management Council would be to use this Management Plan as a framework to encourage local, state and federal planning to take the Outstandingly Remarkable Values identified in this Management Plan into consideration, and make decisions which protect the resources of designated rivers.
 They would also administer any Wild and Scenic funds allocated to the designated rivers, and assist in any Section 7 Reviews (of only those projects with full or partial federal funding or permitting, construction and development and related to water resources with a potential adverse effect on the rivers).
-The Committee will not have a regulatory role but will have a formal advisory role related to the Wild and Scenic River designation and the National Park Service, and may also advise and assist landowners, local communities, State agency partners, and others.
+The Council will not have a regulatory role but will have a formal advisory role related to the Wild and Scenic River designation and the National Park Service, and may also advise and assist landowners, local communities, State agency partners, and others.

-The Committee may utilize funding support received through the National Park Service to undertake projects directly or, most likely, in partnership with one or more local partners.
+The Council may utilize funding support received through the National Park Service to undertake projects directly or, most likely, in partnership with one or more local partners.
 It is anticipated that similar activities that occurred during the Study will occur if after designation occurs, including education and outreach, and that the recommendations and opportunities for action discussed in the Management Plan design the road map for future Wild and Scenic activities.
 An example of the role of the Taunton River post-designation Wild and Scenic Committee.

-Should any conflict arise with committees and their partners the establishment of the management plan prior to designation ensures priorities and balance.
+Should any conflict arise with councils and their partners the establishment of the management plan prior to designation ensures priorities and balance.
 The building of relationships with stakeholders that began during the study process can continue to facilitate river management after designation.

 Typically, Comprehensive River Management Plans (CRMPs) should be reviewed and updated when necessary.
 Often, rivers set a regular schedule for their review with a general rule of thumb being every 5 years.